Tools4everBV/HelloID-Conn-Prov-Target-SaltoSpace/README.md

 # HelloID-Conn-Prov-Target-SaltoSpace

+> [!WARNING] Field Name Changes
+> The field names in the SaltoSpace connector have been updated.
+Fields previously named `GPF1`, `GPF2`, etc., are now named `Dummy1`, `Dummy2`, etc.
+> **Why?** The original `GPF` fields were renamed to match their actual system (database) names.
+Keeping the database field names identical in the staging table reduces the need for additional mapping in scripts.
+> This change does not affect Salto, as database fields must still be manually selected and mapped.
+However, please note that this update **breaks backward compatibility**.
+Upgrading to the latest version requires creating a new database table and reconfiguring the Salto Staging Schedule.

 > [!WARNING]
 > This script is for the new powershell connector.
 Make sure to use the mapping and correlation keys like mentioned in this readme.
 For more information, please read our [documentation](https://docs.helloid.com/en/provisioning/target-systems/powershell-v2-target-systems.html)